GenericP3rson/docs-1/docs/highway/modules/schemas.md

 ---
-title: Schemas
+title: Overview
-displayed_sidebar: highwaySidebar
-position_in_sidebar: 2
 ---
+# Schemas
+## Introduction
 The Sonr Schema module is used to store the records of verifiable objects for a specific application powered by the Sonr Network.
-Schemas are used to create custom application protocols which can be asserted on in order to verify your application data.
+Schemas are used to create custom application protcols which can be asserted on in order to verify your application data.
 Application data uploaded through `Motor` can verify their data model through `Schemas`.

 ## Overview
 Schemas are implemented on the `IPLD Object Model` which allows developers to register specific application data schemas.
 See [IPLD Schema documentation](https://ipld.io/docs/schemas)

 ## Concepts

-### Schema Kind Definition
+### Schema Kind Defintion
 Schema's declare the intended type of a property though IPLD Type `KIND` Each `KIND` is mapped to the name of a property.
 Each property defined must map to one of the given `IPLD` `KINDS`
 ### Schema Definition
 A `Schema Definition` is used to describe an application Schema that will be stored for later assertion against.
 The provided `Schema Definition` is then used to Derive both the `WhatIs` and `Schema Reference` that will be recorded on chain.
 Schemas comply to the `IPLD Object` specification.